-The security interests are recognised in Russia and shall be enforceable subject to their being recorded at the RPTO.
-No notarisation is required for the purpose of the record and simple signing by the authorised representatives of the parties (such as the CEO) is sufficient.
+Security interests are recognised in Russia and are enforceable subject to their being recorded at the RPTO.
+No notarisation is required for the purpose of the record and simple signing by the authorised representatives of the parties (such as the chief executive officer) is sufficient.